Contents

 )

 Use create = TRUE to create a new workspace.
 Use update = TRUE to update (and potentially overwrite) an existing workspace.
 One of create and update must be TRUE.
 The command illustrated above does not specify the name = argument, so creates or updates a workspace "Bioconductor-Package-<pkgname>, where <pkgname> is the name of the package read from the DESCRIPTION file; provide an explicit name to create or update an arbitrary workspace.
-The option use_readme = TRUE appends a README.md file to the formatted content of DESCRIPTION file.
+The option use_readme = TRUE appends a README.md file to the formatted content of the DESCRIPTION file.

 AnVILPublish::as_workspace() invokes as_notebook() so this step does not need to be performed ‘by hand’.